Well here we are, in 2021, and the marketing trend is still gearing towards everything virtual.

 #4 – Ads

-An inexpensive way to get your lead magnet into the hands of the right people can be through LinkedIN, and Google Ads or whatever social media platform that you use for your business.
+These can be a somewhat inexpensive way to get your lead magnet into the hands of the right people.
+You can use LinkedIn and Google Ads or whatever social media platform that you use for your business.

 Ads are only as good as the content you put in them.
 You should do some research first on what platform your audience uses the most, again what are they searching for, and then create a fun and engaging image to get them to want to click on it.